pfkrajca/CNAttack/README.md

 ## HMM-Based CNV Detection

 Infer CNVs using Hidden Markov Model.
-This function trains an HMM on the filtered z-score matrix ("filtered_global_z") and classifies genomic regions into one of three states: 0 for loss, 1 for neutral, and 2 for gain.
+This function trains an HMM on the filtered z-score matrix ("filtered_cluster_z") and classifies genomic regions into one of three states: 0 for loss, 1 for neutral, and 2 for gain.
 You can adjust n_iter for more iterations, or chunk_size for memory-efficient processing.
 The inferred CNV states are stored in adata.var with column names prefixed by output_prefix ("hmm_cnv_state").

 ```
 adata = detect_cnvs_with_hmm_final(adata, matrix_name="filtered_cluster_z", n_components=3,